George’s parent’s Edwin John Colley and Mary Ann Smart were married in the June Qtr of 1890 in Birmingham ( Vol 6d Page 301).

-At some time after the 1911 census, the family must have come to this area as there were 2 Flintshire WW1 Index Cards, one for Queensferry (F3) and one for Sealand (F2) the address on both is stated to be 46, Kingsley Road, Garden City, Flintshire and it was an Edwin Colley who signed one of George’s cards on 18th May 1920.
-This of course could have been his brother, Edwin John and not his father Edwin John Colley.
-Therefore his family or friends didn’t want him to be forgotten, he was truly loved.
+At some time after the 1911 census, the family must have come to this area as there were 2 Flintshire WW1 Index Cards, one for Queensferry (F3) and one for Sealand (F2) the address on both is stated to be 46, Kingsley Road, Garden City, Flintshire.
+It was an Edwin Colley who signed one of George’s cards on 18th May 1920.
+(This could have been his brother, Edwin John or his father Edwin John Colley).

 Edwin and wife Louisa lived in London.
 They had a son Douglas

-Marion married twice, second to Bernard Piersall; they lived in Saith Aelwyd Cottage, originally a tied cottage to Saith Aelwyd Hall, near Holywell, Flinthshire.
+Marion married twice, second to Bernard Piersall; they lived in Saith Aelwyd Cottage, originally a tied cottage to Saith Aelwyd Hall, near Holywell, Flintshire.
 I knew them as a child.

 Percy Herbert married Ivy; they lived somewhere nearby, possibly Queensferry